bioinformatics-core-shared-training/shell-genomics-remote/_episodes/01-introduction.md

 ## Our training directory structure
 When you login into the training machine you are placed at /home/ubuntu/Course_materials.
-THe directories that we will work on in this course are arranged like this:
+The directories that we will work on in this course are arranged like this:

 ~~~
  └── Course_materials.